 “Some pins will take off, and others will be relatively low-key.
 Even the smaller pins are increasing your reach.”

-Practice Makes Perfect to Build Consistent Presence on Pinterest
+Practice Makes Perfect to Build Consistent Pinterest Presence

 Even when you’re not working, you should still be practicing.